 Here are eight different ideas on how you can group your students differently each time.
 Hopefully, there is one idea you can use.

-Group students based on similar academic achievement levels.
+Consider grouping your students based on similar academic achievement levels.
 For instance, the same reading level or math scores.
 Though some educators frown on this, it is still beneficial.
-I think the only time it’s NOT beneficial is when you repeatedly do it every time you group students.
+I think the only time it’s NOT beneficial is when you repeatedly do it every time you group your students.
 I use this when I’m creating groups for math (to meet with me) or for literature circles (all reading the same text and level).

 Group students based on their similar interests.
 Students are typically more motivated when they share common interests in a topic.
 I remember one year letting some boys of mine independently study (as an enrichment activity) Egypt because they had an interest.
 It was one of the best presentations ever.

 Group your students based on their multiple intelligences.
 If they are linguistic, put them with other linguistic learners.
 If they are kinesthetic, take an aspirin and then put them together.
 Like learn from like.

 I know this one sounds a lot like learning based on interests.
 To some degree it is- but sometimes we have a lot of knowledge and understanding of something without really having an interest.
 Students with likeness in knowledge can share information with one another which confirms their understanding and builds self-confidence.

 When you are grouping students similar to their skill or strategy, you can fill in any gaps or enrich students who need it most.
 (Yes, it really is similar to the second one.)

 We are back to the beginning of my post.
 Let the students group themselves.
 We have all heard that choice leads to success.
 But maybe have a few rules… You need to have someone new in your group this time, or something.